-3.3.11.2 Cycle paths
+3.3.11.2 Cycling Facilities

-Separated cycleways shall be provided where they form part of an identified cycling network or where good design requires separation from the carriageway.
+Separated cycle paths from carriageways shall be provided where they form part of an identified cycling network or where good design requires separation from the carriageway.
 Useful guidance on cycleway design can be found in Auckland Transport publication: Urban Street and Road Design Guide, 2019, Austroads Guide to Road Design Part 6A: Paths for Walking and Cycling, 2017, and NZTA webpage: Cycling Network Guidance - planning and design.